15. To Be Is To Do

 If an ancient Hebrew would see someone gather and devour food, she would say, "That is a lion."

+Imagine: you're on a farm.
+In a field ahead you notice a cow, a horse, and overhead flies a swallow.
+Question: of the horse, the cow and the swallow, which two are most alike?
 In our modern, Western way of thinking we are prone to define something after the way it looks.
 Both horse and cow are large mammals and are more alike than a cow and a swallow or a horse and a swallow.
 Our answer: the cow and the horse are most alike.

 But a Hebrew minds looks at activity, not appearance.
 And it's when these animals begin to move around that their characteristics show.
-Cows graze or lay down and chew the cud.
+Cows graze or lie down and chew the cud.
 Horses however can be seen racing along the hills, in tight packs or alone.
 Horses are swift, may turn abruptly, shear the meadows like... swallows in flight.

 The Hebrew verb sus means to be swift or to flash by, and the noun derived from this verb indicates both the horse and the swallow.
 A swallow would probably be known as something like 'one who is swift and flies with wings'.
 A horse would probably be deemed 'one who is swift and strong and vigorous.'